malairaja-mahadevan/mern-stack-demo/README.md

 **Note:-**
 ------------
-Please create your own noSQL database and replace DB_CONNECTION in app.js with your connection string to connect Create your own schema and model.
+Please create your own noSQL database and replace DB_CONNECTION in .env file inside server with your connection string to connect
+Create your own schema and model.
 Refer models/Phone.js Create your own API routes to do the CRUD operations with your DB.
 Refer routes/test.js